-The Company achieved disappointing results during the first half of 2018.
-The unpredictable and erratic global economic climate continues to have a pervasive, persistent and inconsistent impact on HPS' profitability.
-The Company continues to experience the adverse impact of variability of foreign currency exchange rates, rising raw material commodity costs, fluctuating manufacturing throughput and market pricing pressures.
+While this current quarter gained momentum, the unpredictable and erratic global economic climate will continue to have a pervasive, persistent and inconsistent impact on HPS' profitability.
+The Company continues to experience the adverse impact of fluctuations of foreign currency exchange rates, increasing raw material commodity costs, fluctuating manufacturing throughput and market pricing pressures.
 Management continues to manage these challenges through the Company's operational plans and strategic initiatives and projects.